Nyambi Nyambi

-Nyambi Nyambi (born April 26, 1979) is an American character actor of Nigerian heritage.
+Nyambi Nyambi (born April 26, 1979) is an American actor.
 His most prominent role has been Samuel in the CBS sitcom Mike & Molly.
-He has played investigator Jay DiPersia in the Paramount+ legal drama The Good Fight since 2017.
+He has played investigator Jay DiPersia in the Paramount+ legal drama The Good Fight from 2017 to 2022.

 Early life and education

 Nyambi was born in Norman, Oklahoma, to Nigerian parents on April 26, 1979.
-He attended Oakton High School in Fairfax County, Virginia, and played Division I basketball while attending college at Bucknell University.
-After graduating, he earned his Master of Fine Arts in acting at New York University.
-In 2012 he was also working toward a second master's degree, via an online program in administrative leadership at the University of Oklahoma.
+He attended Oakton High School in Fairfax County, Virginia.

+He attended Bucknell University in Lewisburg, Pennsylvania, where he played Division I college basketball.

+After graduating, he earned his Master of Fine Arts in acting at New York University in New York City.
+In 2012, he began working toward a second master's degree, via an online program in administrative leadership at the University of Oklahoma.